NVSL/QuadClass-Resources/labs/Building-The-Quadcopter-Schematic/README.md

 In this lab, you will create a schematic associated with this design, to be exported to the folder `hardware/quadcopter.sch`.
 Feel free to review [Lab 1](https://github.com/NVSL/QuadClass-Resources/tree/master/labs/Introduction-To-Eagle#exporting-files) for a refresher on exporting.
 You'll assemble the design by studying reference designs and the datasheets for the components you will use.

-We will be sharing a library with you via the cloud called `quadparts_prebuilt`.
+We will be sharing a library with you via the cloud called `quadparts_prebuilt_2022`.
 You will be reusing your `custom` library from last lab, and in this lab you will also create a new library called `LEDs`.
 These should be the only 3 libraries you use to assemble your schematic, Fusion360 comes with a bunch of built in libraries but they are off limits.

 ### General Schematic Style Guidelines